Cudgerie Tundulya Regeneration Project

 Project Information:

-The Cudgerie Tundulya Regeneration Project is a Human-Induced Regeneration (HIR) project located in the rangelands of Western New South Wales, approximately 50km south of the village of Louth and 100km northwest of the major service centre of Cobar.
-Registered in September 2020, the project encompasses a significant landholding of 31,203 hectares.
-The project operates within the Cobar Shire Council local government area, a region traditionally defined by extensive grazing properties known as stations.
+The Cudgerie Tundulya Regeneration Project is a Human-Induced Regeneration (HIR) project located in the semi-arid rangelands of Western New South Wales.
+The project area sits approximately 50 kilometres south of the small village of Louth and roughly 70 kilometres northwest of the regional hub of Cobar.
+Registered in September 2020, the project spans a massive 31,203 hectares, with approximately 12,499 hectares currently designated as the Carbon Estimation Area (CEA) where active forest regeneration is credited.

 Recommended Reading